Skip to main content

 Boren Scholarships, an initiative of the National Security Education Program, provide unique funding opportunities for U.S. undergraduate students to study less commonly taught languages in world regions critical to U.S. interests, and underrepresented in study abroad, including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
 The countries of Western Europe, Canada, Australia, and New Zealand are excluded.
 Scholarships and deadlines vary.

-• Applications for the 2024 Boren Awards are due January 31, 2024
+• Applications for the 2024-25 Boren Awards due January 31, 2024

 Carolina Blue Honors Fellowship